 And in the Picadilly the process of navigating from the front door over to the bar or down to the back of the room on a crowded night changed too.
 Instead of the awkward and pretty useless attempts to pass politely through a herd of guys with repeated "excuse me's" more appropriate to negotiating the aisle of a railway car full of commuters progress through the Picadilly was something on the order of traversing the length of a sexual sandwich, with a sometimes high incidence of harmless caresses and appreciative remarks along the way.
 But then the music was War's Slippin' Into Darkness or maybe the Staple Singers' I'll Take You There.

 White gay men were not oblivious to these facts, and despite being white we enjoyed the barbs black music aimed at white power.
-What little room for resistance there had been for gay men in white culture had come from the roles of comic sissy/fairy figures or straight actresses, and their drag imitators, of course, as the man-destroying bitch - both of which at the end of the day confirmed straight stereotypes of the homosexual.
+What little room for resistance there had been for gay men in white culture had come from the role of comic sissy/fairy figures and to a lesser extent that of drag queen imitators of the man-destroying bitch; both of which at the end of the day confirmed straight stereotypes of the homosexual.
 I think gay men were drawn to black music and singers because we found in them what we would have liked to be but were not: until the 70's and 80's the rewards for passing, or even just masking our sexual orientation, were usually too great for many to risk the forthright bitterness, complaint and anger that blacks put out in their music.

-Soul and funk was the gay menu of these years, however, and the Picadilly Pub got off to a roaring start because of it.
+Soul and funk was the gay menu of these year, and the Picadilly Pub got off to a roaring start because of it.

 Rolling Stone reporter, Abe Peck, would write in

 1976 that by the mid-Seventies "black style [was] more accessible to whites than

 it was during the Smoldering Sixties."
 Indeed, but he is commenting

 a belated game of catch-up to white gay men.